pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 young, diverse disciplines, north and south and east and west, so that what we came up with could be as representative of the collective feelings and thoughts of the world as possible.
-The overarching questions we hoped to answer with this workshop are these: _Are we ready to define a scholarly commons?
+The overarching questions we hoped to answer with this workshop were these: _Are we ready to define a scholarly commons?
 Are people willing to work together to come up with new ways of doing things?
 Is there some common understanding of how that would work, or desire to move toward consensus?_